Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Teaching Arrangements

-- None specified, but reading relevant to topic is essential
+Textbooks are not required for this paper but reading relevant to topic is essential.

 - Graduate Attributes Emphasised